Carmen

 Over the years, I enjoy my creations more and more.
 Each piece carries a little bit of me, of my time, of my calm.

-One day I had the idea of creating a gnome.
+One day I had the idea of creating a brownie.
 I had no clue how to do it, but I started modelling a piece of porcelain and my first face emerged.
 With some bits of wire and old fabric scraps, I made the first little body and Pau was born, my inseparable friend who comes with me on every journey.

 It makes me happy to bring my little creatures to life and write them letters that they faithfully answer.
 That is my world, and that is how I discovered the Magikitos.